Rates, discounts and monetary transactions

 215

-The documents need to be translated and we will take care of the translation, with or without the assistance of an interpreter/translator.
+The documents have to be translated and we take care of the translation, whether or not by engaging an interpreter/translator.
 Party concerned

-The passing of the deeds expeditiously within twenty-five working days after receipt of the order and/or receipt of all necessary data and documents.
+The execution of the deeds urgently within twenty-five working days after receipt of the order and/or receipt of all necessary information and documents.
 Party requesting it

 500

-Organizing the passing appointment at the request of one party if there are three or more parties involved.
+Organizing the execution appointment at the request of a party if there are three or more parties involved.
 Party concerned

-Failure to cancel the appointment, meeting, or video call, or cancellation thereof less than 48 hours prior to the scheduled appointment, will result in cancellation.
+Not cancelling or cancelling the execution appointment, the meeting or video call less than 48 hours prior to the scheduled appointment.
 Party concerned

 200

-Rescheduling the appointment at the request of or on behalf of a party, for example, because the file is incomplete, because the funds have not been credited to the notary's account in a timely and visible manner, or because a party arrives 15 minutes or more late for the signing appointment.
+Rescheduling the appointment at the request of or on behalf of a party, e.g. because the file is incomplete, because the funds have not been credited to the escrow account in a timely and visible manner to the notary or because a party appears 15 minutes or more late at the execution appointment.

-If the notary has not received the bank's mortgage documents no later than five days before the scheduled signing date, he reserves the right to reschedule the signing appointment to a later date and time convenient for him and will charge this fee to the mortgagor/borrower.
+If the mortgage documents from the bank are not received by the notary no later than five days before the scheduled passing date, he reserves the right to move the passing appointment to a later date and time that suits him and will charge this fee to the mortgagor/borrower.

 Party concerned